 However, you should keep in mind that this smart shopping optimization has some problems.
-Since Google smart shopping campaign structure is automated, advertisers are not able to make changes or set up some things.
+Since Google Smart Shopping campaign structure is automated, advertisers are not able to make manual changes or set up some things.
 These include:

 The following are the kinds of businesses that should consider Google Shopping ads:

 Smart Shopping's simplicity makes it a great alternative for smaller advertisers who are new to Google Shopping.
 It's also a good option for companies for whom Google Shopping is a secondary channel for customer acquisition.

 Smart shopping campaign ads are good for small businesses for a few reasons.
 Managing Google Shopping manualy may be difficult and time-consuming for them.

 Usually, these businesses lack the resources to hire an agency, an in-house team, or a technology provider to help them.
 As a result, the Smart Shopping automated bidding strategies are a viable choice.

 One of the best features of smart shopping is that once it's up and running, you can just "set and forget" it.
 This means that you don't have to put much effort into marketing to reach your intended audience.
 As a result, this campaign type is also best for those that don't have the time to manage these product ads on their own.